 Social Security Disability

-Social Security disability is a system supported by workers through a portion of their paycheck as an insurance policy to care for those who unfortunately become physically or mentally disabled during their working years.
+Social Security Disability is a system supported by workers through a portion of their paycheck.
+Essentially, it’s an insurance policy to care for those who unfortunately become physically or mentally disabled during their working years.

 Federal Definition of Disability

 The federal definition of disability, for Social Security purposes, is a person has not been gainfully employed for 12 months, or because of their mental and physical impairment is not expected to be able to work for 12 months, or is expected to die soon as a result of their impairment.

 The Social Security Administration administers Medicare, a health insurance program for those over the age of 65.
 However, individuals younger than age 65 can also receive Medicare if they become disabled, have permanent kidney failure, or Lou Gehrig’s disease.